Table of Contents[Hide][Show]

-Ladies, if you’ve ever worn Chanel Sycomore, Lancome Hypnose, or Sarah Jessica Parker Covet, you’ve enjoyed the base note of vetiver.
+Ladies, if you’ve ever worn Chanel Sycomore, Lancome Hypnose, or Sarah Jessica Parker Covet, you’ve enjoyed the base note of vetiver essential oil.

 Men can find the unique fragrance in Prada Infusion de Vetiver, Lancome Sagamore, Carven Vetiver, and more.

 Would you be surprised to learn that vetiver is one of the most popular of all ingredients in perfumes?
-Wherever it’s found, vetiver lends a grounding, sensuous, and warm aroma perfect for a wide range of applications.
+Wherever it’s found, vetiver lends a grounding feeling, sensuous, and warm aroma perfect for a wide range of applications.

 Have you ever tried it in your own blends, for its grounding and calming effects?
 Reputed as a favorite among base notes, vetiver can lead you in lots of fun directions.
 Want a new relaxing and moisturizing body oil, air freshener, or cleansing mist?
 Start with vetiver and add the right ingredients, then sit back and enjoy.